Relative compactified Jacobians of linear systems on Enriques surfaces: Preliminaries

-\begin{lemma} Let $C \subset T$ be a primitive curve of genus $g \ge 2$.
-If $C$ is irreducible, then so is its preimage $D=f^{-1}(C)$. \end{lemma} \begin{proof} By Remark \ref{primitive} we know that $D$ is primitive.
-Arguing by contradiction, suppose that $D$ has more than one irreducible component.
-Since every irreducible component of $D$ dominates $C$ and the morphism is $2:1$, it follows that $D$ breaks into two irreducible components $D_1$ and $D_2$.
-Both components map generically $1:1$ onto $C$ and are interchanged by the involution.
-However, since $\iota^*$ acts as the identity on $\NS(S)$, it follows that $D_1 \sim D_2$ and hence that $D\sim 2D_i$, contradicting the fact that $C$ and $D$ are primitive. \end{proof}
+\begin{lemma} Let $T$ be a general Enriques surface, and let $C \subset T$ be a primitive curve of genus $g \ge 2$.
+If $C$ is irreducible, then so is its preimage $D=f^{-1}(C)$. \end{lemma} \begin{proof} Suppose $D$ breaks into the sum of two irreducible components $D_1$ and $D_2$.
+Since $D_1$ and $D_2$ are interchanged by the involution and since by assumption $\iota^*$ acts as the identity on $\NS(S)$, it follows that $D_1 \sim D_2$ and hence that $D\sim 2D_i$, contradicting the fact that $C$, and thus $D$ by \ref{primitive}, is primitive. \end{proof}